dwrrehman/programming_language/three_part_system/readme.md

 The language has a syntax similar to early languages like B, however it tries to simplify some of the artificial complexity caused by infix notation, types, functions, as well as strings/arrays.
 These things are acheived in slightly different ways, which ends up simplifying the language overall.

-Also, notice there are no statement seperators required between vaild instructions.
+Unlike most C-like languages, there are no statement seperators required between vaild instructions and curly braces are not neccessary either, similar to python or LISP.
 Due to the fully prefix nature of the grammar, these seperators are not neccessary for the parser to get the right parse. additionally, all whitespace which isnt neccessary for delimiting neighboring words are ignored.
 There are no strings, and only decimal literals are supported currently.

 There are user-defined variables in this language, defined using the "define" statement, and undefined using the "del" statement.
 Additionally, low-level control flow is provided using if statements, and goto statements, however more common loops can be made using the repeat-while statement.